matsen/teaching/courses/GS541/index.md

 * Anaconda.
 If you have an existing installation, excellent.
 Otherwise I recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 * I suggest that you use Python 3.7.
 With conda this looks like `conda create --name 541 python=3.7; conda activate 541`
 * Install jupyter with `conda install jupyter`
-* Install some data analysis packages; I use `conda install pandas matplotlib`
+* Install some data analysis packages: I use `conda install matplotlib pandas scipy`
-* Install ETE and friends with `conda install -c etetoolkit ete3`

 ## Day 1: Phylogenetics motivation and intro

-* Discussion: getting an intuitive grasp of how phylogenetic methods work
+* Discussion: getting an intuitive grasp of how phylogenetic methods work via interactive doodling
 * Discussion: [Understanding trees]({{ "/slides/understanding-trees.html" | relative_url }})